byronka/minum/README.md

   in value.
 If you haven't seen this approach in practice, definitely take a moment to read through it here.
 - It is [decently performant](https://blog.nelhage.com/post/reflections-on-performance/), because performance has been a target from inception.
-For example, it can handle 9000 web requests per second.
+For example, it can handle [17,700 web requests per second](docs/perf_data/response_speed_test.md).
 The [database](docs/perf_data/database_speed_test.md) can perform 2 _million_ writes per second.
 The [templating engine](docs/perf_data/templateRenderTest.md) crunched 27,000 renderings per second.
 - It can run on a low-performance machine.
 This saves me a lot of money, since I can run on the free tier for cloud providers, and only need one computer.
+One.
+Single.
+Computer.
-- Embraces the bleeding edge of Java technology, like virtual threads.
+- Embraces the bleeding edge of Java technology, like [virtual threads](https://openjdk.org/jeps/436).
   This allows it to manage, for example, ten thousand concurrent requests using hundreds of megabytes rather than many gigabytes.
 - Other projects strive to support universal cases.
 [This doesn't](http://josdejong.com/blog/2015/01/06/code-reuse/), so there is less code here